-Political instability and economic volatility may adversely affect the Group's business

-While the UAE has historically enjoyed significant economic growth and relative political stability, there can be no assurance that such growth or stability will continue.
-Investors should note that the Group's business and financial performance may be affected by the financial, political and general economic conditions prevailing from time to time in the UAE and the Middle East.
-This is particularly so in light of significant adverse financial and economic conditions experienced worldwide in light of the COVID-19 pandemic, the Russia-Ukraine conflict, and various correlated macro-economic conditions.
-Since that time, there has been a slowdown or reversal of the high rates of growth experienced by various GCC countries, including the UAE (particularly Dubai).
-While UAE institutions have taken steps to manage the adverse impact, the UAE's economic trajectory over the medium term may be adversely impacted by regional and global economic impacts of COVID-19 and the Russia-Ukraine conflict (and the related sanctions).
-Consequently, certain sectors of the GCC economy such as financial institutions that had benefitted from such high growth rates could be further affected by any further future slowdown.
+Political instability and economic volatility may adversely affect the Group's business conditions prevailing from time to time in the UAE and the Middle East.
+This is particularly so in light of significant adverse financial and economic conditions experienced worldwide commencing in early 2008.
+Since that time, there has been a slowdown or reversal of the high rates of growth that had been experienced by many countries within the GCC and the UAE, especially in Dubai.
+Consequently, certain sectors of the GCC economy such as financial institutions that had benefitted from such high growth rates could be adversely affected by any future slowdown.